Understand, optimise and manage your operations start-ups

 As businesses start reoperating following the pandemic or if they look to save money during the post-pandemic economy, they must remember to exercise extreme caution when performing restarting operations.
 They should consider conducting equipment and personnel assessments and must give priority to restarting operations that have life safety functions.

-Restarting procedures vary by industry and company, so the application of specialist process safety methodologies and techniques are required to ensure achieve maximum safety during start-up procedures.
+Restarting procedures vary by industry and company, so the application of specialist process safety methodologies and techniques is required to ensure achieve maximum safety during start-up procedures.